Fire Safety Tips for Every Household and Business

 Install and Maintain Smoke and Carbon Monoxide (CO) Detectors

-Do you know that you have only two minutes to escape a fire?
-Fires move extremely fast in homes furnished principally with synthetic materials.
-Successfully escaping a house fire requires two things: early warning and a plan.
-Smoke detectors provide the warning.
+Fires moves extremely fast, and CO is odorless and invisible.
+Successfully escaping requires two things: a warning and a plan.
+Smoke and CO detectors provide the warning.
 They should be located on every level of your home, and outside every sleeping area.
 Got ’em?
 Great!
 But make sure they work: studies show a third of installed detectors aren’t functional (that one on top of your refrigerator with the batteries removed included).
 Detectors reach “retirement age” after 10 years on the job.
 Check the back for a manufacture date.
 If you have no idea how old the unit is, replace it.
+Need help replacing it?
+Check out our Fire Safe 802 program.

 The next piece is having a plan.
 Start by gathering your family and designating a safe meeting place to evacuate to, such as a tree in the yard or the end of the driveway.
 This allows you to make sure everyone is safely out.
 The final step is to have your own family fire drill.
 Press the “test” button on the smoke alarm and try out your plan.
 Remind children of the importance of leaving immediately.
 You have only about two minutes to escape a home in the event of a fire, so every second counts.
 And remember, once you’re out, stay out!
-Under no circumstances should anyone ever go back into a burning building.
+Calling for help should be part of every escape plan.
+Evacuate first and call 911 from a safe location.

 Escape plans are critically important for businesses, too, and having one is a requirement of VOSHA workplace safety laws.
 If you need help coming up with an escape plan for your business, reach out to us, we are happy to assist.